MaxenceDC/ProgrammingChallenges/Challenges/Algorithmic/44-fizzbuzz/README.md

 You can see a commented version of this code inside `main.rs` file located in the `src` folder.

-## Going further : Taking user input
+## Going further: Taking user input

 To take user input in Rust, the most basic way is to use the `std::io` module.
 So the first line of my code is `use std::io;`, which imports the standard